 Take Comfort: It’s Probably Just a Short Phase

-Most children are only scared of the dark for a little while.
+Fear of the dark is a common developmental stage for many children.
+It typically emerges around the age of 2 or 3 and may continue into the early school years.
+The fear often peaks between ages 4 and 6 but can persist for some children into later childhood.
+Most children are only scared of the dark for a short phase.
 However, it may feel like an eternity when you are currently living it.
 Luckily most kids, find this is a short stage that they’ll grow out of.
 But there are still things you can do to help them get over their fear of the dark.

 A big reason why kids end up scared of the dark, or believing there are monsters under the bed, is because they have wild, active imaginations.
 It’s not hard to believe that the rough, dark outline of a sweater is actually a terrifying goblin ready to strike.
 That is, if you’re a toddler.